Unilever sees tailwinds boosting sales hopes

 However in Europe, the opposite remained, with volumes growing and deflation seen across the market.

-Unilever's results contrasted with a weaker performance reported on Thursday by spirits maker Diageo, which still suffered from reduced inventory levels in Southeast Asia .
+Unilever's results contrasted with a weaker performance reported on Thursday by spirits maker Diageo (DGE.L), which still suffered from reduced inventory levels in Southeast Asia .

-Given the tough backdrop, consumer goods giants Unilever, Nestle and Procter & Gamble have all been selling off underperforming or smaller brands to focus more on their leading products.
+Given the tough backdrop, consumer goods giants Unilever, Nestle NESN.VX and Procter & Gamble (PG.N) have all been selling off underperforming or smaller brands to focus more on their leading products.

-Huet declined to comment, in an interview, on Unilever's interest in acquiring any brands being sold by Procter & Gamble.
+Huet declined to comment, in an interview, on Unilever's interest in acquiring any brands being sold by Procter & Gamble (PG.N).

 (Reporting by Martinne Geller; Editing by Keith Weir)